Year 7 - Frequently Asked Questions

 Q: Are they allowed to go to the toilet during lessons ?

 A: Students are encouraged to only visit the toilet during break and lunchtimes.
-If your child has a medical condition that may warrant more frequent visits, please contact matron to discuss.
+If your child has a medical condition that may warrant more frequent visits, please contact the Student Welfare Officer to discuss.

 Q: Will children be ability set for any subjects?